 If you select the “Ask” option, Safari browser will be prompting you for permission, whenever any website wants to track your Location.

-A good way to protect your privacy on iPhone is to get into the habit of periodically clearing Safari History and Website Data on your iPhone.
+A good way to protect your privacy on iPhone is to get into the habit of periodically clearing your Safari History and Website Data.

 Go to Settings > Safari > scroll down and tap on Clear History and Website Data link.

 On the confirmation pop-up, tap on Clear History and Data to confirm.

 This action will clear out all your browsing history, cookies and other website data from your device.

 5. Prevent Apps from Accessing Camera